Article Translations: (Spanish)

 If a doctor thinks a child has RMS or another soft-tissue tumor, he or she will do a thorough physical exam and order these tests:

-- .
+- Biopsy.
 For a biopsy, a sample of a lump, a sore, or tissue is taken from the body for close examination.
 This helps doctors make a diagnosis and choose the right treatment.
-Biopsies often are done laparoscopically (using a small incision and a camera to guide the doctor's movements).
-The tumor might also be removed completely, if possible.
+The tumor might sometimes be removed completely, if possible.

 - .
-Tests such as a complete blood count, liver function panel, and blood chemistries can give important information about how well the liver and other organs are working.
+Tests such as a complete blood count, liver function panel, and blood chemistries can give important information about how well the liver and other organs are working and make sure the body can handle and process the chemotherapy.
 If the doctor thinks the tumor is related to an underlying genetic condition, some genetic tests also may be done.

 - Bone marrow aspiration and biopsy.
 Bone marrow is the spongy tissue inside bones that makes blood cells.
 This procedure involves removing a small amount of bone marrow tissue and examining it for cancer cells.

 Treatment of RMS and other soft-tissue tumors depends on staging.
 Staging helps determine the extent of the cancer and whether it has spread to other parts of the body.
 Knowing the stage of the disease helps doctors decide how to treat it.

 Staging takes into account details like the size of the tumor (or tumors), how deeply the tumor has penetrated an organ, the area of the body where the cancer began, and whether the tumor has spread to other organs.
 In RMS, the location of the original tumor tells doctors a lot about how the tumor will behave.

 Other information (like the type of tumor and the child's age and overall health) also helps doctors develop treatment plans.
 Those plans can include the following options, in combination or alone:

 - Surgery.
 When the tumor is in an area that doctors can reach safely, surgery is done to remove as much of the tumor as possible.